pygame-community/pygame-ce/docs/reST/ref/math.rst

    .. method:: normalize_ip

-      | :sl:`normalizes the vector in place so that its length is 1.`
+      | :sl:`Normalizes the vector in place so that its length is 1.`
       | :sg:`normalize_ip() -> None`

       Normalizes the vector so that it has ``length`` equal to ``1``.